DimaTaos4/full-stack-challenge/README.md

 ### 2. Environment Variables

-The project requires the following environment variables.
+The project requires environment variables.
-They are provided in the .env file included in the project archive.
+Please use the `.env` file that was sent separately via email.

 ### 3. Run the server